Mitch McConnell Says He Would Confirm Supreme Court Justice This Year, Breaking Rule He Set For Barack Obama

-Mitch McConnell said this week that he would confirm a nominee to a Supreme Court vacancy if it came up this year, apparently breaking the rule he set for Barack Obama when there was a vacant seat in early 2016.
+Mitch McConnell said this week that he would confirm a nominee to a Supreme Court vacancy if it came up this year, apparently breaking the rule he set for former President Barack Obama when there was a vacant seat in early 2016.

 At the time, McConnell said that he would not hold confirmation hearings for any nominee Obama put forward, saying there was a presidential election later that year and that voters should decide who would fill the seat as the next president.
 This followed the February 2016 death of Justice Antonin Scalia.
 Obama nominated Washington, D.C., circuit judge Merrick Garland, but McConnell never allowed hearings to start.